sifis-home/ace-ucs/README.md

 ### How do I get set up? ###

 * Just clone the repo, do the Maven fu and you are good to go
+    * For Eclipse use the maven command "mvn eclipse:eclipse", and then import the project
 * Configuration: You need to set up a MySQL database to run the Junit tests.
   To run in production you need to configure everything, starting with your resource servers (out of scope here), the access control policies for